MooersLab/MooersLab/README.md

 My primary use of **Whisper** is for transcribing audio files.
 I run Python scripts to correct the initial transcript.
 These corrections include expanding contractions.
-This code also supports inserting simple commands like `new paragraph` during dictation because **whisper** does not know how to divide a transcript into paragraphs.
+This code also supports inserting simple commands like `new paragraph` during dictation.

 A very new use of **Whisper** for me is inside Emacs.
 After my third attempt, I finally figured out how to run **Whisper** in Emacs via the [**whisper.el** package](https://github.com/natrys/whisper.el?tab=readme-ov-file).